mholali/arithmetic_formatter/README.md

 Numbers should be right-aligned.
 There should be four spaces between each problem.
 There should be dashes at the bottom of each problem.
 The dashes should run along the entire length of each problem individually.
 (The example above shows what this should look like.)

+Development
+Write your code in arithmetic_arranger.py.
+For development, you can use main.py to test your arithmetic_arranger() function.
+Click the "run" button and main.py will run.

+Testing
+The unit tests for this project are in test_module.py.
+We imported the tests from test_module.py to main.py for your convenience.
+The tests will run automatically whenever you hit the "run" button.

+Submitting
+Copy your project's URL and submit it to freeCodeCamp.